pwighton/fs-docker/notes/20220407-infant-stream-with-neurodocker.md

 mkdir -p $HOME/neurodesktop-storage
 ```

-Next, launch Neurodesktop and bind-mount both the folder for Neurodesktop's peristent storage (`$HOME/neurodesktop-storage`) as well as FreeSurfer's subject directory (`$FS_SUBJECT_DIR_OUT_CONTAINER`).
-Note we are mounting FreeSurfer's subject directory to `/home/user/fs-subejects`.
+Next, launch Neurodesktop and bind-mount both the folder for Neurodesktop's persistent storage (`$HOME/neurodesktop-storage`) as well as FreeSurfer's subject directory (`$FS_SUBJECT_DIR_OUT_CONTAINER`).
+Note we are mounting FreeSurfer's subject directory to `/home/user/fs-subjects`.
 The default Neurodocker user is `user`, and mounting the subject directory inside their home directory (`/home/user/`) facilitates navigation and use.

 ```
 docker run \